This post may contain affiliate links. Please read our disclosure policy.

 Notes

-1. Stir your nut butter before measuring.
-Almond butter and peanut butter separate in the jar over time.
-If the top looks oily and the bottom is dry and stiff, give it a good stir before you measure it.
-Using nut butter that isn’t fully mixed can affect how the brownies turn out.
+Stir your almond butter before measuring.
+Almond butter separates in the jar over time.
+If the top is oily and the bottom is dry and stiff, the measurement will be off and the brownies won’t hold together.
+Give it a thorough stir before scooping.
+This applies to peanut butter and sunflower seed butter too.

-2. Take them out with moist crumbs on the toothpick.
-This is the most important step to get right.
+Pull them out at moist crumbs.
+This is the most important step.
 Flourless brownies should never bake to a clean toothpick.
-Moist crumbs mean fudgy brownies.
-If you wait for a clean toothpick, they’ll be dry.
+Moist crumbs on the pick mean fudgy brownies.
+A clean toothpick means they’ve overbaked and will be dry.
+Start checking at 25 minutes.

-3. Let them cool before you cut them.
-The brownies come out of the oven feeling very soft.
+Let them cool completely before slicing.
+Flourless chocolate brownies come out of the oven feeling very soft.
 That’s normal.
-Give them at least 10 minutes on the cutting board before slicing.
-They’ll firm up as they cool.
+They firm up as they cool.
+Give them at least 10 minutes on the cutting board.
+Cut too early and they’ll fall apart.

 If doubling the recipe, double the ingredients and bake in either two 5×5 inch baking dishes or one 6×8 inch baking dish.